-It took a few decades before I would fully understand this bizarre love-nightmare.
-Like staring at one small fragment of blurred colors, it was only after I became an adult, married with children, that I could step back and see the magnificent painting which this dream was a piece of.
+It would be decades before I would fully understand this bizarre love-nightmare.
+Like staring at one small fragment of blurred colors, it was only after I found her in this reality, that I could step back and see the magnificent painting which this dream was a piece of.
 Every event in my life that has happened since–the baffling coincidences, intricate events, synchronistic meetings could only mean this dream was placed Divinely into my small childhood consciousness.
 The dream was perhaps the seed to an epic journey, or just a motif of a story already unfolding.

 Despite my Boston-themed love story, I did not grow up there.
 I was born outside Boston and perhaps at a much younger age, we did take a family outing to grab cannoli in the North End.
-Instead, I grew up tucked away in a deep wooded island in the Pacific Northwest.
+At a young age, my family moved across the country.
+I grew up tucked away in a deep wooded island in the Pacific Northwest.
 I still live there now with my two boys and my wife.
 Let me by more specific–my Italian wife with beautiful dark brown hair and eyes.

-“Wow!” she said mesmerized, “I see you falling in-love with an older woman.
+“Wow!” she said stunned, “I see you falling-in-love with an older woman.”

 Great, I thought to myself.
 This lady is hitting on me.

 “She has dark brown hair and brown eyes.”
-I noticed this woman had bright blonde hair, so I sighed with relief.
-Yet, I was also stunned, because I knew whom she saw.
+This woman had bright blonde hair, so I sighed with relief.
+Yet, I was also shocked, because I knew who she saw.